 The base amount for your filing status is:

-- $25,000 if you are married filing separately and lived apart from your spouse for the entire year,
+- $25,000 if you're married filing separately and lived apart from your spouse for the entire year,

-- $0 if you are married filing separately and lived with your spouse at any time during the tax year.
+- $0 if you're married filing separately and lived with your spouse at any time during the tax year.

-If you are married and file a joint return, you and your spouse must combine your incomes and social security benefits when figuring the taxable portion of your benefits.
-Even if your spouse did not receive any benefits, you must add your spouse's income to yours when figuring on a joint return if any of your benefits are taxable.
+If you're married and file a joint return, you and your spouse must combine your incomes and social security benefits when figuring the taxable portion of your benefits.
+Even if your spouse didn't receive any benefits, you must add your spouse's income to yours when figuring on a joint return if any of your benefits are taxable.

-You can figure the taxable amount of the benefits on a worksheet in the Instructions for Form 1040, Instructions for Form 1040A, or in Publication 915, Social Security and Equivalent Railroad Retirement Benefits.
+You can figure the taxable amount of the benefits in Are My Social Security or Railroad Retirement Tier I Benefits Taxable?, on a worksheet in the Instructions for Form 1040, Instructions for Form 1040A, or in Publication 915, Social Security and Equivalent Railroad Retirement Benefits.

 Category: Social Security Income

 Subcategory: Regular & Disability Benefits